 Croup is common in young children.
 A number of different viruses cause croup, and inflammation of the upper airways, including the larynx (voice box) and trachea (windpipe), cause symptoms.
 These symptoms include a barking cough and stridor, a wheeze on inspiration.
 Most children with croup can be treated at home, but occasionally, when severe enough, hospitalization may be required.
 Treatment may include steroids and inhaled medications for the more severe cases.
 Always check with your doctor if you are concerned or if your child appears ill.

 Coxsackievirus causes hand, foot, and mouth disease.
 It is extremely common during the summer and early fall and resolves on its own after about 10 days.
-The virus causes fever, sore throat, and blisters inside the mouth, on the palms of the hands, and the soles of the feet, There is no medical treatment for the infection, except supportive care including pain relievers.
+The virus causes fever, sore throat, and blisters inside the mouth, on the palms of the hands, and the soles of the feet.
+There is no medical treatment for the infection, except supportive care including pain relievers.

 Pinkeye is also called conjunctivitis.
 A virus is the most common cause of pinkeye, but a bacterial infection can cause it on occasion.
 Pinkeye is very contagious and can spread through schools and day cares quickly.
 Always talk with a health-care professional to determine whether additional therapy is needed, but most cases resolve within five days.

 A virus called parvovirus B19 causes fifth disease.
 This very common infection appears in the majority of children as a cold followed by a rash on the face and body.
 The typical description of the rash is a "slapped-cheek" appearance, since the rash is usually bright and appears as a reddish patch.
 The rash usually resolves within a week to 10 days.
-The only major risk of parvovirus is to pregnant women who have never been exposed to parvo in the past.
+The only major risk of parvovirus is to pregnant women who have never been exposed to parvovirus in the past.
 There is a significant risk to the fetus for those individuals.

 Rotavirus infection is responsible for significant morbidity and mortality in children in less developed countries where access to the rotavirus vaccine is limited.
 The infection causes significant fever, vomiting, and diarrhea in children.
 This can often lead to serious problems with dehydration, especially in very young children and infants.
 Before the introduction of the vaccine in the United States, rotavirus infection was a very common cause for hospital admission.
 Current studies indicate that the virus has resulted in up to 95% fewer admissions due to rotavirus infection to hospitals as result of vaccination.

 Kawasaki disease is a very serious disease that can mimic many infections.
 When unrecognized and untreated, it can result in severe damage to the coronary arteries of the heart, resulting in heart attack and sudden death in children.
 Luckily, most pediatricians are taught to look out for Kawasaki disease and learn to recognize the illness based on common signs and symptoms.
 These include high prolonged fever (greater than five days), a rash, cracked and dry lips, red eyes, enlarged neck lymph nodes, and swelling of the hands and feet.
 Hospitalization is recommended, and administration of IVIG (immunoglobulin) and aspirin are necessary.
 This treatment, when started early enough in the course of illness, prevents progression of the heart problems.
 The cause remains unknown.
+However, a similar set of symptoms have been noted in some young people (mainly children) diagnosed with COVID-19 viral infections.

 The varicella virus causes chickenpox.
 Vaccination is routine now, and it is rare to see a regular case now.
 Before the vaccine, it was a very common cause of hospital admission.
 Though chickenpox infection is usually a benign (but uncomfortable) event in a child's life, there is a significant risk of severe complications, including bacterial skin infections, pneumonia, and others.
 That is the reason that vaccination is recommended and routine.
+It can go dormant and result in shingles in some people as they age (usually over 60 years of age).

 The rubeola virus causes measles, and it used to be an extremely common childhood infection prior to routine vaccination.
 Unfortunately, due to an increased rate of vaccination refusals by parents, we are starting to see sporadic outbreaks amongst those groups.
 Measles is an acute viral illness that can lead to serious complications, even death, and generally begins with nonspecific symptoms such as high fever, runny nose, and cough.
 Following these symptoms, patients develop a rash that spreads from the face to the feet.
 Symptoms generally start one to two weeks after exposure, and the symptoms last for less than a week.